-In order to avoid delays in the merger assessment proceedings, prenotification meetings with the ACA officers may be organised for consulting information that might be requested to be filled-in in the notification form and supporting documents.
-Such meetings become necessary when considering that the procedure of merger assessment and commencement of the timeframe for adoption of the ACA decision is connected to the filing of a complete notification.
+In order to avoid delays in the merger assessment proceedings, prenotification meetings with the ACA officers may be organised and written request for consultation may be submitted for consulting the relevant information to be completed in the notification form and supporting documents.
+If the merger will not be realised, the participating parties should inform the ACA accordingly.